SuzukaDev/suzukadev.github.io/content/galleries/art/_index.md

 # params.private – if set to true, this album is not shown in the album overview and is excluded from RSS feeds.
 # params.featured – if set to true, this album is featured on the homepage (even if private).
 # params.sort_by – property used for sorting images in an album.
 Default is Name (filename), but can also be Date.
+# sort_by: Params.weight # – property used for sorting images in an album.
+Default is Name (filename), but can also be Date.
 # params.sort_order – sort order.
 Default is asc.
 # params.theme – color theme for this page.
 Defaults to defaultTheme from configuration.
 ---

+Art content